yuriever/yuriever.github.io/docs/symbolic/Yurie-Cluster/idea.md

 * method: define, unset, reset, change_elements

-Then different algebras correspond to different list-triples and can be composited into one algebra
+Then different algebras correspond to different list pairs and can be composited into one algebra

 * class: composite_algebra